Table of Contents

 ParselTongue allows you to script AIPS with a modern programming language, making complex automated data reduction possible.
 The excellent support for today's web standards in Python facilitates the development of pipelines that interact easily with the outside world.

-Grab the latest official ParselTongue release (version 2.3) here!
+Grab the latest official ParselTongue release (version 3.0) here!
+This release now supports Python 3.

 ParselTongue depends on Obit.
 A special version of Obit, adequate for ParselTongue and modified to be easier to build on most systems, can be found here.